SAP-archive/IssieBoard/README.md

 ### System Requirements

-Support iOS 9 or later, using Swift 2.0
+Support iOS 9 or later, using Xcode 7.0 with Swift 2.0

 ### How to use?